 In response, the other Norse gods sent a messenger to negotiate with Hel to release Baldur back to the land of the living.
 The messenger, Hermod, pleaded with Hel on behalf of his friend, claiming many in the known world were in tears over the loss of this figure.
 Hel refused to release her captive until everything in the cosmos wept over their loss, and Hermod traveled the world encouraging all beings to shed their tears in support of Baldur.
 Only one giant refused, who was most likely Loki in disguise.
 Baldur was not released from the underworld, and Hel kept him in her dark clutches forever.

 Unfortunately, beyond this story and a few sparse texts, little more about Hel’s personality is known from the remaining Norse texts, but she was often described as appearing half black, half white.
-She struck a hard bargain, and symbolizes the inevitability and indifference of death.
+She struck a hard bargain and symbolizes the inevitability and indifference of death.

 Connection Through Mythology

-Mythology has connected human beings to each other and the deeper meanings hidden in life since language was first born.
+Mythology has connected human beings to each other and the deeper meanings are hidden in life since language was firstborn.
 When looked at from a metaphorical perspective, gods and goddesses become energies for humans to call upon and embody.
 As Joseph Campbell writes in his journal, “Myth makes a connection between our waking consciousness and the mystery of the universe.
-It gives us a map or a picture of the universe and allows us to see ourselves in relationship to nature … lastly it also helps us pass through and deal with the various stages of life from birth to death.”
+It gives us a map or a picture of the universe and allows us to see ourselves in relationship to nature … lastly, it also helps us pass through and deal with the various stages of life from birth to death.”

-From Gaea, the “Mother of All,” to Isis, the diplomatic and deeply loving Queen, to Hel, the ruler of the underworld, goddess mythology portrays characteristics and archetypes of the ultimate woman in many bodies, and remains a fascinating part of ancient and modern culture.
+From Gaea, the “Mother of All,” to Isis, the diplomatic and deeply loving Queen, to Hel, the ruler of the underworld, goddess mythology portrays characteristics and archetypes of the ultimate woman in many bodies and remains a fascinating part of ancient and modern culture.